WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_modellers.md

 - The experiments from which output is requested (organized into Experiment Groups);
 - The variables requested from those experiments (organized into Variable Groups).

-Each Variable Group is assigned a **Priority Level** of High, Medium, or Low:
+Each Variable Group, other than the Baseline Climate Variables, is assigned a **Priority Level** of High, Medium, or Low:

 - High: The variables support the core objectives of the Opportunity, and are required to make it viable.
 - Medium: These variables deliver extra information enabling analysts push the scientific boundaries further.